KieranCrossland/pygame-sockets-multiplayer/v1/README.md

-All strings are UTF-8 encoding
+All strings are UTF-8 encoded

 Server opens on port 5555
 Server waits for a client to connect and then starts the handshake.